Yooupy/auction-app/client/src/styles/README.md

 ```

-So, now `myCustomElement` class has inherited all properties of global `.commonPadding` class.
+So, now `.myCustomElement` class has inherited all properties of global `.commonPadding` class.